 In many states the simple possession of marijuana has been either decriminalized or made legal for medical or recreational use.
 As a result, even Virginia (which is typically slow-moving in progressive thinking) has lightened the punishment for marijuana possession.
 However, a charge of Possession of Marijuana With Intent to Distribute remains a serious charge in Virginia and the Judges in Fairfax County still issue hefty punishments for the offense.
 This is because the Court considers the offense to be "drug dealing" and, while extreme, some Judges have coined dealers to be predators who take advantage of innocent addicts.
 We find this position to be ridiculous, close-minded, and will do everything we can to change that thought process.

 The main difference between marijuana possession and distribution of marijuana in Virginia is the "giving" to another either by sale or gift.
 Virginia Code §18.2-248.1 governs the punishment for this offense.
 Possession With Intent to Distribute Marijuana can either be a felony or a misdemeanor depending on the weight.

 Misdemeanor Possession of Marijuana With Intent to Distribute

 It is a Class 1 Misdemeanor if the amount sold or otherwise given is not more than one-half ounce.
-This misdemeanor charge occurs mostly when a small amount of marijuana is found but it is individually wrapped in baggies.
+Misdemeanor possession of marijuana is typically charged in cases when a small amount of marijuana is found but it is individually wrapped in baggies.
 In addition, a scale may be present.
 The good news is, regardless of how the marijuana is packaged, the smaller amount located is more tantamount to simple possession of marijuana.

 We have also had many cases where the arresting "eyeballs it" and thinks the amount is greater than one-half ounce and charges it as a felony.
 However, by the time the analysis of the substance is returned from the department of forensic science, it is many times less than one-half ounce which can be a saving grace.